Accelerated Methods for $\alpha$-Weakly-Quasi-Convex Problems: Discussion

-Even though the SESOP and CG methods presented above are optimal in terms of the amount of iterations required to achieve the desired accuracy, each iteration involves solving a subproblem over $\mathbb{R}^2$ or $\mathbb{R}^3$.
+Even though the SESOP and the CG methods presented above are optimal in terms of the amount of iterations required to achieve the desired accuracy, each iteration involves solving a subproblem over $\mathbb{R}^2$ or $\mathbb{R}^3$.
 However, since all the conditions replacing convexity and strong convexity in our paper involved some global minimizer $x^\ast$, which may not belong to the domain of any of these subproblems, they may be considered to be general non-convex optimization problems.
 Not only are such problems much more difficult than convex ones, the above convergence analyses relied on these subproblems to be solved exactly.

-In all of the methods analysed in this paper the subspace optimization step performed the key role in allowing to generalize these methods to our more general setting.
-It is as of yet unknown to the authors of this paper whether any fast gradient methods not involving any subspace optimizations with guaranteed convergence for $\alpha$-WQC objectives with $\alpha\in(0,1]$ exist.
-However, such a method for 1-WQC problems is presented in \cite{Tyurin} (see p.12-14).
+This means that these theoretically optimal procedures can not be efficiently implemented directly.

+{The first draft of this paper motivated two different collectives to improve the SESOP, that required to solve difficult subproblems.
+In the paper \cite{bu2020note} authors at each iteration have to solve a subproblem over $\mathbb{R}^1$.
+In the paper \cite{hinder2019near} authors at each iteration have an exact solution of a subproblem.
+Moreover, in \cite{hinder2019near} it was shown that our estimate from Theorem~\ref{aSESOP} is tight (i.e. corresponds to the lower bound from \cite{hinder2019near}).
+So these papers (joint with our paper) developed optimal (up to a numerical constant) methods in terms of gradient oracle calls for the class of $\alpha$-WQC target functions $f$, see Definition \ref{Def_alpha}.}

+{Note, that the considered in this paper classes of non-convex functions that can be optimized almost as convex ones.
+The searching of such classes of functions is one of the most popular direction in modern non-convex optimization, see recent survey \cite{danilova2020recent} and references there in.
+Here we just mention additional several classes: all local minima are good \cite{ge2016matrix}, class of function that can be considered as noisy convex quadratic functions \cite{bazarova2020linearly}.
+Note also, that the class of unimodal functions (functions that has unique extremum that is global minima) in terms of convergence in function value is far from the class of convex function \cite{gasnikov2017universal}.}